 - Extended lubrication lines for motor and bearing ports

 - Lubrication access holes in the shaft guard

 - Tachometer access hole in the belt guard

 - Sealed exterior seams for rust prevention

-Inspections are conducted to ensure AirPro Fans not only comply with the customer’s requirements, but that they also maintain AirPro’s high standard of quality.
-These inspections are conducted throughout the manufacturing process, including:
+Inspections are conducted to ensure that each AirPro fan not only complies with the customer’s requirements, but that it also maintains AirPro’s high standard of quality.
+These inspections are conducted throughout the manufacturing process.